 What are the two approaches to (primary) prevention?

 1. population approach

 delivered on a population wide basis and seeks to

 shift the risk factor distribution curve

-E.g. dietary salt reduction through legislation, working with the food industry and advice to the general public should shift the blood pressure distribution curve to the left (or sugar tax - weight distribution curve shifted to left)
+E.g. dietary salt reduction through legislation to decrease BP, working with the food industry and advice to the general public should shift the blood pressure distribution curve to the left (or sugar tax - weight distribution curve shifted to left)